WebexCC-SA/LAB-1251/docs/lab07_CallingFeatures.md

 auto attendant</td>
 </tr>
 <tr>
-<td><p>Calls to tde Factory main number must be answered by an automated
+<td><p>Calls to the Factory main number must be answered by an automated
-system giving callers tde options to reach tdeir desired department witd different options for business and after hours</p>
+system giving callers the options to reach their desired department with different options for business and after hours</p>
-<p>Create an auto attendant for tde Factory main number</p>
+<p>Create an auto attendant for the Factory main number</p>
 <ul>
 <li><p>Location: Factory</p></li>
 <li><p>Name: AA Main</p></li>